nunoskew/nunoskew.github.io/pages/about.md

 Hey, I'm {{ site.author.name }}!

-Reach out to me through the icons below.
+Reach out to me through the icons at the bottom on the page.